We want to share with you some of Alzheimer’s facts and figures to truly understand how much impact this disease has.

 There are only a few more diseases that cause more deaths than Alzheimer’s disease.

 Thus it’s important to be familiar with its global effect, so you act AS SOON AS POSSIBLE and get appropriate treatment.

 10 Alzheimer’s Disease Facts You Should Know

-1. Approximately than 5.5 million Americans have Alzheimer’s disease
+1. Approx. 6.2 million Americans have Alzheimer’s disease

 This is a startling statistic.
 It is even more amplified by the fact there are aging adults who are currently undiagnosed and not receiving treatment.